Gul Mohammad

 Gul Mohammad toured England in 1946 and Australia in 1947/48 and played Test matches without much success.
 He highest score was 34 in the second innings at Adelaide while Hazare was scoring his second hundred of the match at the other end.
 In 1952/53, he played for India in two Tests of Pakistan's first series.
 For a time, he was a professional with Ramsbottom in the Lancashire League.

-He continued to play in Ranji Trophy until he took Pakistan citizenship in 1955.
+He continued to play in Ranji Trophy until he decided to take Pakistan citizenship in 1955.
 He played one Test for Pakistan, against Australia in 1956/57 where he scored 12 and 27 not out and hit the winning runs.

 He later turned to cricket administration.
 He was in director board of the Gaddafi Stadium in Lahore till 1987 and then a cricket coach in the Punjab Sports Board.
 Gul Mohammad died of liver cancer.